freezefawn/pluralsurvivalguide/knowsystem.md

 ## First Contact

 At some point you are going to need to establish contact to help aid in working together if you are not in contact already.
-To do this, refer to our guide, (communication)[Communication 101].
+To do this, refer to our guide, [Communication 101](communication).

 REMEMBER: They are ALSO often learning that they are not alone in THIER head during this time.
 That sort of thing is for many, quite scary and emotionally destabilizing.
 Try to be understanding of unusual or rude behavior.
 The exestential discomfort can cause a lot of stress and can make one lash out.
 Its a major adjustment period to get used to the idea of being plural, so its important give them grace as they sort through the emotions that this causes.
 You would want the same, no?